MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/elevations/index.md

 ---
-title: "Elevations API | Microsoft Docs" ms.date: "02/28/2018"
+title: "Bing Maps Elevations API | Microsoft Docs"
-ms.topic: "reference"
+description: "Use the Bing Maps Elevations API to get elevation information for a set of locations, polyline, or area on the Earth. ms.date: "02/28/2018" ms.topic: "reference"
 author: "rbrundritt"